markfussell/form/README.md

 form
 ====

 FORM was an object-relation mapping framework in the earlier days of Java.
+Somewhat similar to Hibernate and to the Smalltalk-based mapper TOPLink.

+There is documentation in [docs](soft/docs)